AjayGarad/html-css-javascript-for-web-developers/course.md

     - browser will interpret the html page sequentially from top to bottom

 - Why to write <!doctype html>:
-    - this is historical
+    - oldtime web pages were catagories in two format:
-    - oldtime there were files which are not compliant to the standards
+        - non compliant to the html standards(render in quirks mode)
+        - compliant to html standard(render in standard mode)
-- help brower to render the content correctly brower usage doctype declaration to distinguish non compliant(render in quirks mode) and compliant pages(standard mode)
+    - So to help brower rendering content correctly doctype declaration is used

 - content models
     - block level elements